 The Carolinian Forest

-Hamilton is home to a small section of the Carolinian forest that extends from North and South Carolina in the United States to Southern Ontario; a unique ecosystem that occurs nowhere else in Canada and, although making up 1% of Canadian forests, contains a more significant number of plants and animals than any other ecosystem in the country.
-This region of dense forest is a result of a temperate regional climate, similar to that of North and South Carolina, and allows for the flourishing of flora and fauna typically found in the Southern United States.
-Examples of such species include Sassafras, Hackberry, Sycamore, Rose Magnolia, Opossums, Gray Foxes, Cardinals and Giant Swallowtail Butterflies.
+The forest ecosystem found in Hamilton is a small section of the Carolinian forest, an ecozone that extends from North and South Carolina in the United States to Southern Ontario.
+This unique ecosystem occurs nowhere else in Canada and, although making up 1% of Canadian forests, contains a greater variety of plants and animals than any other ecosystem in the country.
+This dense forest region results from a temperate regional climate unique to this region of Canada.
+It allows for the flourishing of flora and fauna typically found in the Southeastern United States.
+Such species include Sassafras, Hackberry, Sycamore, Spotted Salamander, Virginia Opossum, Baltimore Oriole, and Giant Swallowtail Butterfly.

 Pictured: Giant Swallowtail Butterfly (Papilio cresphontes)

-Why Leaves are Green – Leaves are green because they contain a pigment called ‘chlorophyll.’
-Chlorophyll is responsible for photosynthesis, a word for the process by which a plant’s leaves combine water and carbon dioxide with energy from the sun to make food.
-Without photosynthesis and the fresh air leaves produce, life on earth could not exist.
+Why Leaves are Green – Leaves are green because they contain the pigment chlorophyll.
+Chlorophyll is responsible for photosynthesis, the process by which a plant’s leaves combine water and carbon dioxide with energy from the sun to make food.
+Without photosynthesis and the fresh air leaves produced, life on earth could not exist.